samarjit/DatasourceForm/README.md

 Javascript datasource is used to supply data to various data driven components.

 Datasource is composed of two parts.
-* Data Reader - used to convert any form of input data (CSV, JSON, ARRAY) to javascript array optionally capture some extra met data alsso.
+* SchemaReader - used to convert any form of input data (CSV, JSON, ARRAY) to javascript array optionally capture some extra met data alsso.
-* Datasource - Supports Pager, filter, sorter, save , update operations are supported on javascript array provided or read by Data Reader.
+* Datasource - Supports Pager, filter, sorter, save , update operations are supported on javascript array provided or read by SchemaReader.
 This can also handle remote as well as local data using separate fetch url, update url, delete url.
 * Observable data - This is totally unrelated to datasource functionality of datasource, but this works well in conjunction with existing components that use datasource so it can be updated on datasource refresh events.